AIRspace Residency Program

 Visual Artists Residencies

 Each year the Abrons awards residencies to five visual artists.
-Beginning each September, residents are provided a studio for 11 months within the Abrons facility.
+Beginning in October, residents are provided a studio for 11 months within the Abrons facility.
 Throughout the residency, meetings and studio visits are also arranged with critics, curators, artists, and other art-workers.
-The program provides a range of career development opportunities throughout the residency, including educational work within the Abrons education and gallery programs, as well as an Open Studios weekend, and a culminating group exhibition.
+The program provides a range of career development opportunities throughout the residency, including educational work within the Abrons education and gallery programs, as well as Open Studio Events, and a culminating group exhibition.
 Among the artists selected for the AIRspace program are painters, printmakers, photographers, sculptors, and video and installation artists.
 Residents are selected by a juried panel of professional artists, critics, curators, and Abrons Arts Center staff.

 In 2010, AIRspace expanded to accommodate one curatorial resident who receives an office space and the opportunity to curate three shows in a variety of exhibition spaces at the Abrons Arts Center.
 The Abrons’ Visual Arts Director assists in the Curatorial Resident in the formation of a curatorial advisory board to foster an ongoing dialogue for the Resident’s individual writing and exhibition interests.